hacks-guide/Guide_Wii/docs/faq.md

 The Wii can read SD cards of any capacity (even those larger than 32GB), but the card must be [formatted to FAT32/MS-DOS](https://wiki.hacks.guide/wiki/Formatting_an_SD_card) (**not** exFAT or NTFS).

 For USB devices, FAT32/MS-DOS is also recommended.
-However users should be aware of FAT32 limitations which only allow volumes up to 2TB in size and files up to 4GB in size.
+However, users should be aware of FAT32 limitations, which only allow volumes up to 2TB in size and files up to 4GB in size.
 WBFS was a previously used filesystem type for Wii game backups (not to be confused with WBFS files).
 Today, it is outdated and should not be used.

 :::